These trips are suitable for intermediate riders onwards who want to take part in a real cattle drive, the only one in the UK.

 The cows and calves need to be brought back to the farm for weaning

 August: ‘Late summer turn-out’

 The cows that have been running with the bull for the summer are driven back to Dartmoor

 September: ‘Cow & calf muster’

 The freshly calved cows need to come down to better grazing near the farm as winter approaches.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 There is a selection of fantastic Quarter Horses and Paints at this ranch.
-Known for their calm attitude and appetite for work, all are western trained, very sure footed, a pleasure to ride and cross the terrain with ease.
+Known for their calm attitude and appetite for work, all are western trained, very surefooted, a pleasure to ride, and cross the terrain with ease.
 Heights range from 14.3hh to 16.2hh.
-Your hosts for this ride often start and back their own horses to suit the type of work as they all must be sensible with good manners.
+The hosts for this ride often start and back their own horses to suit the type of work as they all must be sensible with good manners.
 In total there are 15 horses, all are fit, forward-going and sure-footed on the Dartmoor terrain.
 Riders do need to be reasonably fit as there is between 4-5 hours in the saddle each riding day.
 Hard hats are compulsory at this destination and the ranch has some available to borrow but we recommend bringing your own if possible.